elvisimprsntr/imapfilter-ifttt/README.md

 There also is a very active user and developer [support forum.](http://forum.universal-devices.com)

-TrendNet IP Cameras
+TRENDnet IP Cameras
 -------------------

-[Trendnet](https://www.trendnet.com/) makes some reasonably priced wired and wireless IP cameras.
+[TRENDnet](https://www.trendnet.com/) makes some reasonably priced wired and wireless IP cameras.
 Since I can't run a dedicated PoE Ethernet cable to each camera location, I use some of their wireless IP cameras.

 ZoneMinder
 ----------